jdoleary/Spellmasons/docs/TasksCurrent.md

 ### 2022-04-01 Brad/Jake playtest
+- bug: fix player getting stuck on wall for pathing on current seed.
 - !Jake: Either line of sight for preset range for spells.
 - !In spell projection, if you're doing enough damage to kill, show it visually
     - also show if it will "dust" someone